 3.11.10 Evaluate the implementation and effectiveness of artificial insemination techniques.
 3.11.11 Create a breeding plan that outlines procedures for estrous synchronization, superovulation, flushing, embryo transfer, and other reproductive management practices given a scenario.
-3.11.12 Evaluate animals for theoretical purchase based on Expected Progeny Difference, performance records, pedigree and specified production scenarios.
-Evaluate environmental factors affecting animal performance and implement procedures for enhancing performance and animal health.
-Topic 3.12 Design and evaluate animal housing, equipment, and handling facilities for the major systems of animal production.
-Student Competencies 3.12.1 Describe the types of facilities needed to house and produce animal species in a safe, efficient, and humane manner 3.12.2 Identify equipment, technology, and handling facility procedures used in modern animal production (e.g., clima control devices, sensors, automation, etc.).
-3.12.3 Critique designs for an animal facility and prescribe alternative layouts and adjustments for the safe, sustainable and efficient use of the facility.
-Analyze the use of modern equipment, technology, and handling facility procedures to determine if they enhan 3.12.4 Analyze the use of inodern equipment, technology, and handring facility procedures to determine it they email the safe, economic, and sustainable production of animals.
-Design an animal facility focusing on animal requirements, economic efficiency, sustainability, safety, and ease 3.12.5 Design an animal factive focusing on animal requirements, economic efficiency, sustainability, safety, and ease handling.
-Recommend enhancements to equipment, technology, and handling procedures to improve sustainability and 3.12.6 Recommend chilanecthems to equipment, technology, and handling procedures to improve sustainability and production efficiency.
-Topic 3.13 Comply with government regulations and safety standards for facilities used in animal production.
-Student Competencies Summerize the general standards that must be mot in facilities for animal production (e.g., environmental least 3.13.1 Summarize the general standards that must be met in facilities for animal production (e.g., environmental, local zoning considerations, construction, etc.).
-Cotagoriza laws and regulations partaining to animal systems (a.g. anvironmental consumer protection 3.13.2 Categorize laws and regulations pertaining to animal systems (e.g., environmental, consumer protection, entertainment, etc.).
+3.11.12 Evaluate animals for theoretical purchase based on Expected Progeny Difference, performance records, pedigrees, and specified production scenarios.
+Evaluate e environment tal factors affecting animal performance and implement procedures for enhancing performance and animal health.
+Tonic 3.12 Design and l evaluate animal housing, equipment, and handling facilities for the major systems of animal production.
+Student Competencies 3.12.1 Describe the types of facilities needed to house and produce animal species in a safe, efficient, and humane manner.
+3.12.2 Identify equipment, technology, and handling facility procedures used in modern animal production (e.g., climate control devices, sensors, automation, etc.).
+3.12.3 Critique designs for an animal facility and prescribe alternative layouts and adjustments for the safe, sustainable, and efficient use of the facility.
+3.12.4 Analyze the use of modern equipment, technology, and handling facility procedures to determine if they enhance the safe, economic, and sustainable production of animals.
+3.12.5 Design an animal facility focusing on animal requirements, economic efficiency, sustainability, safety, and ease of handling.
+3.12.6 Recommend enhancements to equipment, technology, and handling procedures to improve sustainability and production efficiency.
+Topic 3.13 Comply wi ith government regulations and safety standards for facilities used in animal production.
+Student Competencies 3.13.1 Summarize the general standards that must be met in facilities for animal production (e.g., environmental, local zoning considerations, construction, etc.).
+3.13.2 Categorize laws and regulations pertaining to animal systems (e.g., environmental, consumer protection, entertainment, etc.).
 3.13.3 Analyze animal facilities to determine if industry standards have been met.
 3.13.4 Analyze laws pertaining to animal systems.
-Create facility designs to ensure they meet standards for the legal safe ethical economical and efficient 3.13.5 create facility designs to ensure they freet standards for the legal, safe, ethical, economical, and efficient 3.13.6 Evaluate the impact of laws pertaining to animal systems.
-Classify, evaluate, and select animals based on anatomical and physiological characteristics.
-Topic 3.14 Classify animals according to taxonomic classification systems and use (e.g., agricultural, companion, etc.).
-Student Competencies Student Competencies 3.14.1 Explain the importance of the binomial nomenclature system for classifying animals.
+3.13.5 Create facility designs to ensure they meet standards for the legal, safe, ethical, economical, and efficient production of animals.
+3.13.6 Evaluate the impact of laws pertaining to animal systems. y, evaluate, and select animals based on anatomical and physiological characteristics.
+Topic 3.14 Classify an imals according to taxonomic classification systems and use (e.g., agricultural, companion, etc.).
+Student Competencies 3.14.1 Explain the importance of the binomial nomenclature system for classifying animals.
+3.14.2 Compare and contrast major uses of different animal species (e.g., agricultural, companion, etc.).